PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: DelayAction(milliseconds)

   Delay the response by the specified amount of milliseconds (UDP-only).
+Note that the sending of the query to the backend, if needed, is not delayed.
+Only the sending of the response to the client will be delayed.
   Subsequent rules are processed after this action.

   :param int milliseconds: The amount of milliseconds to delay the response